Xunnamius/project-utils/packages/plugin-lint/README.md

     are merged upstream!
 - ⛔ Errors when any `exports` or `typesVersions` entry points in `package.json` point to files that do not exist
+- ⛔ ⹋⹋ Errors when any Markdown files contain disabled links
+  - This check can be skipped by setting the environment variable `ALLOW_DISABLED_LINKS=1`
 - ⚠️ Warns when missing `tsconfig.json`, `tsconfig.docs.json`,
   `tsconfig.eslint.json`, `tsconfig.lint.json`, or `tsconfig.types.json` files
   - When linting a [monorepo root][12], only `tsconfig.json`,